 Similar Destination: North Adams, Massachusetts

 The Mountain Town Charm: Winthrop, Washington, wasn't officially incorporated until 1924.
-Much of the town looks like a set straight out of Westworld, and it sits right near the North Cascades National Park.
+Much of the town looks like a set straight out of Westworld, and it sits right near North Cascades National Park.
 Fresh pine-scented air abounds.
+If you visit during summer, don't miss the Winthrop Rhythm & Blues Festival for music, food, craft vendors, and more.

 Elevation: 1768 feet